- Data from November 2016. Most recent data: Further Eurostat information, Main tables and Database. Planned article update: July 2017.

 Employment rates by sex, age and educational attainment

-Among the EU Member States, employment rates in 2014 reached highs in the range of 71 % to 74 % in Austria, the United Kingdom, Denmark, the Netherlands and Germany, peaking at 74.9 % in Sweden.
-At the other end of the scale, employment rates were below 60 % in four of the EU-28 Member States, with the lowest rate being recorded in Greece (49.4 %) — see Figure 1.
+Among the EU Member States, employment rates in 2015 were within the range of 76 % to 77 % in the Netherlands, Estonia, Denmark and the United Kingdom, reaching 78.0 % in Germany and peaked at 80.5 % in Sweden.
+At the other end of the scale, employment rates were below 65 % in four of the EU-28 Member States, with the lowest rate — 54.9 % — being recorded in Greece (see Figure 1).

-Between the start of the financial and economic crisis and 2014 (the latest data available), there were considerable differences in the performances of the individual labour markets.
-While the overall employment rate for the EU-28 in 2014 remained 0.8 percentage points below its level of 2009, there were 11 EU Member States which reported an increase in their respective rates.
-The biggest gains were recorded in Malta (up 6.8 percentage points) and Hungary (5.4 points), while Germany and Luxembourg both reported gains of more than 3.0 percentage points.
-By contrast, the Greek employment rate fell from 61.4 % in 2008 to just below 50 % in 2013 and 2014.
-There were also considerable reductions — of at least 5 percentage points —between 2009 and 2014 for the employment rates of Cyprus, Spain, Ireland, Croatia, Portugal and Denmark.
+Between the start of the financial and economic crisis and 2015 (the latest data available), there were considerable differences in the performances of the individual labour markets.
+While the overall employment rate for the EU-28 in 2015 had nearly returned to its peak level of 2008, there were 11 EU Member States which reported an increase in their respective rates.
+The biggest gains were recorded in Malta (up 8.6 percentage points), Hungary (7.4 points) and Germany (4.0 points).
+By contrast, the Greek employment rate fell from 66.3 % in 2008 to 52.9 % in 2013 before recovering to 54.9 % in 2015, an overall fall of 11.4 percentage points.
+There were also considerable reductions between 2008 and 2015 for the employment rates of Cyprus (-8.6 points) and Spain (-6.5 points).

 Employment rates are generally lower among women and older workers.
-In 2014, the employment rate for men stood at 70.1 % in the EU-28, as compared with 59.6 % for women.
-A longer-term comparison shows that while the employment rate for men in 2014 was below its corresponding level 10 years earlier (70.3 % in 2004), there was a marked increase in the proportion of women in employment — rising 4.1 percentage points from 55.5 % in 2004 — see Table 2.
+In 2015, the employment rate for men aged 20–64 stood at 75.9 % in the EU-28, as compared with 64.3 % for women.
+A longer-term comparison shows that while the employment rate for men in 2015 was the same as 10 years earlier (75.9 % in 2005), there was a marked increase in the proportion of women in employment — rising 4.3 percentage points from 60.0 % in 2005 (see Table 2).

-Male employment rates were consistently higher than those for women across all of the EU-28 Member States in 2014, although there were considerable disparities.
-The difference between employment rates by sex was as wide as 25.6 percentage points in Malta, where the third lowest female employment rate (49.3 %) was recorded.
-Italy, Greece and the Czech Republic reported gender gaps of 16–18 percentage points for employment rates; for Greece and Italy this reflected the fact that they reported the lowest and second lowest female employment rates; the large gender gap in the Czech Republic reflected a particularly high male employment rate (77.0 %, the third highest among the EU Member States), rather than a low female employment rate.
-There was very little difference in employment rates between the sexes in Finland and Lithuania, where female rates were less than 2.0 percentage points lower than those for men.
-Gender differences for employment rates were also relatively small in Sweden and Latvia.
+Male employment rates were consistently higher than those for women across all of the EU-28 Member States in 2015, although there were considerable disparities.
+The difference between employment rates by sex was as wide as 27.8 percentage points in Malta, where the third lowest female employment rate (53.6 %) was recorded.
+Italy, Greece, Romania and the Czech Republic reported gender gaps of 16.6–20.0 percentage points; for Greece, Italy and Romania this reflected the fact that they reported the lowest, second lowest and sixth lowest female employment rates; the large gender gap in the Czech Republic reflected a particularly high male employment rate (83.0 %, the highest among the EU Member States), rather than a low female employment rate.
+There was very little difference in employment rates between the sexes in Finland and Lithuania, where female rates were less than 2.5 percentage points lower than those for men.
+Gender differences for employment rates were also relatively small in Latvia and Sweden.

-Among the non-member countries shown in Table 2, Turkey recorded by far the largest gender difference in employment rates, the 29.5 % rate for women being 40.0 percentage points below the equivalent rate for men.
-The former Yugoslav Republic of Macedonia and Japan also reported relatively large differences between the sexes.
-Norway and Iceland both had relatively small gender differences in employment rates (less than 5.0 percentage points) — see Figure 2.
+Among the non-member countries shown in Table 2, Turkey recorded by far the largest gender difference in employment rates, the 32.5 % rate for women being 42.8 percentage points below the equivalent rate for men.
+The former Yugoslav Republic of Macedonia also reported relatively large differences between the sexes.
+Norway (4.6 %) and Iceland (6.3 %) both had relatively small gender differences in employment rates (see Figure 2).

 As with the female employment rate, there was evidence that the employment rate of older workers (aged between 55 and 64) increased at a rapid pace despite the financial and economic crisis.
-For the EU-28, the employment rate for older workers reached 51.8 % in 2014; the rate increased every year from 2002 (the start of the time series for the EU-28) up to and including 2014 (the latest information available).
-In 2014, there were 11 EU-28 Member States that had employment rates for older workers that were between 50 % and 66 %, while by far the highest rate was recorded in Sweden (74.0 %) — see Table 2.
-The three EFTA countries for which data are available also recorded high employment rates for older workers, each over 70 %, peaking at 83.6 % in Iceland.
-Equally, Japan and to a lesser extent the United States recorded relatively high employment rates for older workers.
+For the EU-28, the employment rate of older workers reached 53.3 % in 2015; the rate increased every year from 2002 (the start of the time series for the EU-28) up to and including 2015 (the latest information available).
+In 2015, there were 11 EU-28 Member States that had employment rates for older workers that were between 50 % and 66 %, while by far the highest rate was recorded in Sweden at 74.5 % (see Table 2).
+The three EFTA countries for which data are available also recorded high employment rates for older workers, each over 70 %, peaking at 84.8 % in Iceland.
 A more detailed analysis of employment rates by age group is provided in Figure 3 — which confirms that the highest employment rates were consistently recorded among those aged 25 to 54.

 Part-time and fixed-term contracts

-The proportion of the EU-28 workforce in the age group 15–64 years reporting that their main job was part-time increased steadily from 16.7 % in 2004 to 19.6 % by 2014.
-By far the highest proportion of part-time workers in 2014 was found in the Netherlands (49.6 %), followed by Austria, Germany, the United Kingdom, Denmark, Sweden, Belgium and Ireland, where part-time work accounted in each case for around a quarter of those in employment.
-By contrast, part-time employment was relatively uncommon in Bulgaria (2.5 % of those in employment) as well as Slovakia, Croatia, the Czech Republic and Hungary (between 5.1 % and 5.5 %) — see Table 4.
+The proportion of the EU-28 workforce in the age group 20–64 years reporting that their main job was part-time increased steadily from 16.5 % in 2005 to 19.0 % by 2015.
+By far the highest proportion of part-time workers in 2015 was found in the Netherlands (46.9 %), followed by Austria, Germany, Belgium, the United Kingdom, Sweden, Ireland and Denmark, where part-time work accounted in each case for more than a fifth of those in employment.
+By contrast, part-time employment was relatively uncommon in Bulgaria (2.2 % of those in employment) as well as the Czech Republic, Slovakia, Hungary and Croatia (between 5.2 % and 5.9 %) — see Table 4.

-The incidence of part-time work differs significantly between men and women.
-Just under one third (32.2 %) of women aged 15–64 who were employed in the EU-28 worked on a part-time basis in 2014, a much higher proportion than the corresponding share for men (8.8 %).
-More than three quarters (76.7 %) of all women employed in the Netherlands worked on a part-time basis in 2014, by far the highest rate among the EU Member States .
+The incidence of part-time work (see Data sources and availability for definition) differs significantly between men and women.
+Just under one third (31.5 %) of women aged 20–64 who were employed in the EU-28 worked on a part-time basis in 2015, a much higher proportion than the corresponding share for men (8.2 %).
+More than three quarters (75.3 %) of women employed in the Netherlands worked on a part-time basis in 2015, by far the highest rate among the EU Member States.

-In 2014, the proportion of employees in the EU-28 with a contract of limited duration (fixed-term employment) was 14.0 %.
-More than one in four (28.3 %) employees in Poland had a temporary contract and this proportion was above one in five in Spain (24.0 %), Portugal (21.4 %) and the Netherlands (21.1 %) — see Figure 5.
-Among the remaining EU-28 Member States, the share of employees working on a contract of limited duration ranged from 19.0 % in Cyprus down to 2.8 % in Lithuania and 1.5 % in Romania.
+In 2015, the proportion of employees aged 20–64 in the EU-28 with a contract of limited duration (fixed-term employment) was 11.1 %.
+More than one in five employees in Poland (21.9 %) and Spain (20.7 %) had a temporary contract— see Figure 5.
+Among the remaining EU-28 Member States, the share of employees working on a contract of limited duration ranged from 18.3 % in Portugal down to 1.8 % in Lithuania and 1.0 % in Romania.
 The considerable range in the propensity to use limited duration contracts between EU Member States may, at least to some degree, reflect national practices, the supply and demand of labour, employer assessments regarding potential growth/contraction, and the ease with which employers can hire or fire.